-- On the General tab, set T.38 Support as Yes (MTS supports Fax T.38 during the compliance testing).
+- On the General tab, set T.38 Support as Yes (if using Fax T.38) or No (if using Fax G.711 pass-through).
 Other options can be left at default. - On the Timers, URI Manipulation, Header Manipulation and Advanced tabs, all options can be left at default.
 Click Finish (not shown).